 - Elder Law.
 Takes advantage of Medicare and Medicaid benefits, exempt transfers of assets, private long-term care insurance, supplemental needs trust and Social Security benefits.
 Set up burial accounts and prepaid funeral accounts.

 Full-Service Law Firm Providing Estate Planning, Wills and Trusts to Buffalo Residents For Over 30 Years

 At the Law Offices of Randy H. Gugino, our experienced Buffalo estate planning attorney and dedicated support staff will personally assist you with all your estate planning needs.
-To schedule a free consultation with attorney Randy Gugino, contact us today online or by phone at (716) 833-8455.
+To schedule a consultation with attorney Randy Gugino, contact us today online or by phone at (716) 833-8455.
 Let our 30+ years of experience work for you.